-Often, metal objects like this form corrosion products on the surface that must be removed with organic acids, like acetic acid or hydrochloric acid.
+Often, pewter objects and other metal objects like this form corrosion products on the surface that must be removed with organic acids, like acetic acid or hydrochloric acid.
 Fortunately, the surface had only an old discolored varnish on the surface and was otherwise in good shape.

 With the object stable, solvents were used to clear the yellowed coating.
 Archival housing was created for the object before it was returned to the client as a final step.
 We “mast” say the pewter ship decanter is now in excellent condition after its pewter conservation treatment.